-RCM is a non-discharge site meaning that mine water or sediment laden water must be retained within the RCM water storage system, other than discharge through the GRAWSS.
-Events outside the normal operation of the water storage system that exceed the design capacity of dams constructed in accordance with the Blue Book will be addressed as per the detail in Section 6.2.3.
+RCM is a non-discharge site meaning that mine water or sediment laden water must be retained within the RCM water storage system, other than discharge through the GRAWTS.
+Events outside the normal operation of the water storage system that exceed the design capacity of dams constructed in accordance with the Blue Book will be addressed as per the detail in Section 9.

-6.2.3.1 Accidental Discharge with High Total Suspended Solids
+6.2.4.1 Accidental Discharge with High Total Suspended Solids

-If water with a high TSS level is discharged from site, (other than through the GRAWSS), the effect of the discharge on Glennies or Rixs Creek will be assessed to determine the magnitude/volume of the event and the likely significance of the discharge in terms of pollutant load.
+If water with a high TSS level is discharged from site, (other than through the GRAWTS), the effect of the discharge on Glennies or Rixs Creek will be assessed to determine the magnitude/volume of the event and the likely significance of the discharge in terms of pollutant load.
 Sampling and analysis will be undertaken at affected locations and downstream monitoring points to determine any potential environmental impact.
-The assessment will make recommendations as to appropriate measures to correct any deficiencies in the design or operation of the system.